navaneethov/Extreme-Cloud-IQ---Nagios/README.md

 # Monitoring Extreme Cloud IQ with Nagios

-Nagios check script for monitoring the Extreme Cloud IQ APs.
+Nagios check script or plugin for monitoring the Extreme Cloud IQ APs.
 Written in Python and tested only with Python3.

 ### Dependencies